blin17/brianlin.net/src/markdown/blog/2016-02-20-keeping-in-touch-with-friends.md

 In college, I never worried about keeping in contact with my friends.
 We'd just always keep in touch somehow.
 I would bump into Jeff coming home from class and we'd arrange dinner for the following week.
 Or I'd hit up David, my ping pong rival, whenever I was feeling that itch.
 Or there'd be a Friday night rager at Sasha's house and I'd see everyone I knew.

 But after graduating, it wasn't like that anymore.
 Everyone went their separate ways.
 And I was alone in Seattle.
-So after a long draught of no contact, I realized that in order to keep in touch with my close friends, I would need to devise a system to remind me to call them.
+So after a long drought of no contact, I realized that in order to keep in touch with my close friends, I would need to devise a system to remind me to call them.

 So I created a checklist for my friends to see how often I called them.
 Below you can see what it looks like in my planner. [[1]](#1)